 Despite the gender gap that remains between men and women in the field of art, it’s still important to recognize that the gap is trending in the right direction.
-More and more female artists are finding success in the art world today and we believe it is important to acknowledge stories of progress.
+More and more female artists are finding success in the art world today and we believe it’s important to acknowledge stories of progress.
+In participation with the annual #5WomenArtists campaign, we want to introduce Iris Scott as one of many female artists you should know.

 Big Sales & Little Happy Dances